A simple way to motivate teens to be more responsible

 And because I really needed this checklist to work, I listened to what the parenting books1 said about the importance of setting up routines and boundaries, then honoring them by sticking to them.
 You hold those boundaries using what Dr. Henry Could and Dr. John Townsend call “reality consequences.”
 (Boundaries with Kids, page 58)

-This means, that I needed to use the logical rewards and consequences that result from my child’s actions to help him learn about the realities of life.
-In “real life,” choices we make don’t come without some sort of outcome, whether that look likes a result we are looking for (reward) or one we are not (consequence).
-For example, I get to my job on time because I like my paycheck (reward), and I switch my laundry because I don’t want it to get moldy (consequence).
+This means, that I needed to use the logical consequences that result from my child’s actions to help him learn about the realities of life.
+In “real life,” choices we make don’t come without some sort of outcome, whether the result serves us well or does not serve us well.
+For example, if I’m kind to the people in my life, I end up with some really great friendships – a choice with an outcome that serves me well.
+If I don’t switch my laundry, I end up with moldy clothes – a choice with an outcome that doesn’t serve me well.

 So, we decided (him unenthusiastically) that just like all those workers he daily watched drive by, he needed to finish his checklist before he got to play his video games, something that highly motivates him.
 If the checklist wasn’t done, I wasn’t going to get mad about it – I’d simply hang onto his gaming devices, and we’d try again tomorrow.
-We did our best to stick like glue to that routine.
+Then, we did our best to stick like glue to that routine allowing him to be in control of if his choices and their outcomes served him well or not.

 (Side note: I’m not a fan of taking away activities that surround him with positive peers like co-curricular activities or youth group.)